 It is a highly practical issue, although it seems far removed from the big issues of strategy and survival.
 Moreover, it could be the source of a significant performance losses with preliminary data putting the tooling of remote workers at 55%.

 If this data holds up it could mean that every second worker is missing some of the equipment they need to be effective.
-As one executive put it ‘Some people have found themselves like Robinson Crusoe on the island trying to fashion tools from sticks and stones’.
+As one leader put it ‘Some people have found themselves like Robinson Crusoe on the island trying to fashion tools from sticks and stones'.
 Here are some examples of the unusual performance losses in the home working environment:

 How many of these factors are within the leader’s control?
 Well, some are and some are not.
 Here are some of the things we have heard in pitstops: